 The Green Fins initiative aims to protect coral reefs through environmentally friendly guidelines that promote sustainable diving and snorkelling.
-Green Fins is the only internationally recognised environmental standards for the diving and snorkelling industry.
+Green Fins is the only internationally recognised environmental standard for the marine tourism industry.

 Green Fins helps dive and snorkel companies improve their sustainability practices by identifying harmful practices – such as anchoring, fish feeding and chemical pollution.
 It then offers practical, low-cost alternatives to these harmful practices.
 The programme also provides strategic training, support and resources to help businesses reduce their environmental impact.

 To find out more about what it’s like to be involved in the Green Fins programme, the Reef-World team – which coordinates the Green Fins initiative in partnership with the UN Environment Programme – spoke to Matt Reed from Evolution, Malapascua.
-Evolution has been a member since 2014.
+Evolution has been a Green Fins Member since 2012.